U.S. justices voice support for air pollution regulation

-WASHINGTON (Reuters) - U.S. Supreme Court justices offered President Barack Obama’s administration some encouragement on Tuesday as they weighed the lawfulness of a federal regulation limiting air pollution that crosses state lines, mostly emissions from coal-fired power plants.
+WASHINGTON, Dec 10 (Reuters) - U.S. Supreme Court justices offered President Barack Obama’s administration some encouragement on Tuesday as it weighed the lawfulness of a major federal air pollution rule regulating emissions that cross state lines.

 Although it was unclear how the court would rule, a majority of the eight justices hearing the case at points in the 90-minute argument voiced some support for the regulation, which has been challenged by some states and industry groups.

-The regulation, which requires 28 states to reduce emissions of sulfur dioxide and nitrogen oxides, was put on hold while courts weighed the challenges.
+The regulation, which requires 28 states in the eastern part of the country to reduce emissions of sulfur dioxide and nitrogen oxides, was put on hold while courts weighed the challenges.

 Among the challengers are Entergy Corp, Luminant Holding Company and the United Mineworkers of America.